molofgarb/pub-configs/proxmox_notes.md

     - To install on Windows, mount the VirtIO disk in local to the Windows guest and run the .msi in the root of the mounted driver disk
 11. Set the DNS server on the VM to be the DNS VM (with Unbound DNS server)
 12. In the Arch template, make sure that pacman, .zsh, and paru have been configured, set the shutdown timeout, and set visudo, start ssh
-13. In the Windows template, remember to make a new user, download chocolatey, disable startup programs, enable RDP, cap the pagefile, edit hostfile if necessary, and adjust sleep settings
+13. In the Windows template, remember to make a new user, download chocolatey, disable startup programs, enable RDP, cap the pagefile, edit hostfile if necessary, remove bloatware, adjust sleep settings, and disable hibernate ```powercfg -h off```

 ---